-One of the few remaining dance halls of the pre-World War II era still in existence, The SunnyBrook Ballroom is a vivid and well-known landmark of Pottstown, Pennsylvania.
+One of the few remaining dance halls of the pre-World War II era still in existence, The SunnyBrook Ballroom is a vivid and well-known landmark in Pottstown, Pennsylvania.
 It began as a swimming club in 1926, featuring a large circular swimming pool where the socialites spent their summer days basking in the sun.
-In 1931, after the depression, the ballroom was constructed rising to prominence as one of the country’s great dance floors during the big band era of the 1930’s and 1940’s.
+In 1931, during the depression, the ballroom was constructed rising to prominence as one of the country’s great dance floors during the big band era of the 1930’s and 1940’s.

 Throughout its heyday, the historic ballroom was a regular stop on the tours of all the era’s big bands and entertainers, including: Benny Goodman, Tommy and Jimmy Dorsey, Glenn Miller, Louie Armstrong, and Frank Sinatra.
 The venue has hosted political rallies, community meetings, weddings, wedding receptions, class and family reunions, high school proms, and other special events.